 The firm has received a number of awards for its pro bono work, including the Columbus Bar Foundation’s highest award for outstanding pro bono service on three occasions.
 It has been named to the Public Interest Law Initiative’s Pro Bono Recognition Roster for its work in Illinois, received the Southwest Florida Federal Bar Association’s pro bono award, and the Legal Services Corporation in Cleveland honored Porter Wright for its “commitment to providing equal access to justice” through its pro bono efforts with the Ohio State Legal Services Association.

 Though our lawyers and professionals engage in a diverse portfolio of pro bono cases each year, much of our work concentrates on the rights of children and families.
-In addition to those areas, the firm each year tackles matters related to fair housing, bankruptcy, veterans’ affairs, immigration, consumer fraud and constitutional due process violations.
+In addition to those areas, the firm each year tackles matters related to fair housing, landlord/tenant disputes, bankruptcy, veterans’ affairs, immigration, consumer fraud and constitutional due process violations.
 The firm also continues to assist in death penalty appeals.

 Members of the firm’s Chicago Office recently won asylum for a family from Nigeria, the female members of which risked genital mutilation if they were forced to return to Nigeria.

 Porter Wright settled a class action immigration case with U.S. Citizenship and Immigration Services (USCIS) it filed on behalf of its pro-bono client and a class of 75,000 workers.
 A delay with USCIS in providing printed Employment Authorization Documents (EADs) had led to many workers losing their jobs.
 In the settlement, the USCIS agreed to print the required documents within established time frames, and to allow the applicants to present the approval notice as sufficient documentation until the printed document was produced.
 The lead attorney, Rob Cohen, earned The American Lawyer Midwest Trailblazer award for this work.